wpilibsuite/frc-docs/source/docs/software/actuators/overview.rst

 .. warning::
-    Connecting a BRUSHLESS motor controller straight to power, such as in the manor described above, will desroy the motor!
+    Connecting a BRUSHLESS motor controller straight to power, such as in the manner described above, will destroy the motor!

 FRC Legal Motor Controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^